Shatur/neovim-tasks

 Modules creation and configuration

-To create a module just put a lua file under lua/tasks/modules in your configuration or submit your module as a PR.
+To create a module just put a lua file under lua/tasks/module in your configuration or submit your module as a PR.
 In this module you need to return a table with the following fields:

 {